Kate DiCamillo: Writing career and recognition

 DiCamillo had published 25 books as of 2018.
 As of 2021, almost 37 million copies of her books were in print.
-In 2019 she was described as "Minnesota's most successful writer" in Mpls St Paul Magazine.
-The success of her books was described in 2006 by a Candlewick Press representative as a "cornerstone" of the publisher's success.

-DiCamillo's first book to be accepted for publication was Because of Winn-Dixie by Candlewick Press, a story about a girl who finds a stray dog and takes it home.
+In 2019, Mpls St Paul Magazine called her "Minnesota's most successful writer".
+In 2006, a Candlewick Press representative called her books a "cornerstone" of the publisher's success.
+DiCamillo's first book to be accepted for publication was Because of Winn-Dixie, a story about a girl who finds a stray dog and takes it home.
 A 1998 McKnight Fellowship grant allowed her to focus more on writing.
 She conceived the book's plot during the winter of her first year living in Minnesota, when she was missing her Florida home and upset about her apartment's no-dog policy.
 DiCamillo gave her draft to a Candlewick sales agent who was at a Christmas party held by The Bookman.
-The book was initially given to an editor who left the company on maternity leave and was lost in a pile of other manuscripts.
+The draft was initially given to an editor who left the company on maternity leave, and it was lost in a pile of other manuscripts.
 It was rediscovered when the employee's office was cleaned out.
-She was offered and signed a contract.
+DiCamillo was offered a contract.
 After a rewrite, the book was published in 2000.
 Flo Davis, the wife of a founder of the Winn-Dixie supermarket chain, sponsored DiCamillo to visit various schools in Florida and widen the book's reach.
 It was a quick commercial and critical success.
-Afterwards, DiCamillo left her job to focus on writing full-time.
-She told the Chicago Tribune in 2004 that she forced herself to write two pages every day, which took her on average from thirty minutes to an hour.
-In 2017, DiCamillo estimated that she spent about 12–15 hours a week writing and 35 to 40 reading, mainly adult fiction.
+Afterward, DiCamillo left her job to focus on writing full-time.
+In 2004, she told the Chicago Tribune that she forced herself to write two pages every day, which took her on average 30 minutes to an hour.
+In 2017, she estimated that she spent 12–15 hours a week writing and 35 to 40 reading, mainly adult fiction.
 She often traveled to talk about her writing.
 During the COVID-19 pandemic, DiCamillo reported that she wrote every morning for 100 days.